 To help us reach our goals we try to have good learning behaviours.

-Here are some of the stories which we think help to remind us to have a growth mindset.
+Here are some of the stories and videos which we think help to remind us to have a growth mindset.

 Supporting Children's Independence